50 of the Coolest and Probably the Best Trucks and SUVs Ever Made

 The original Power Wagon enjoyed plenty of success during the course of its fruitful lifespan.
 Known for their mandatory all-wheel drive (first civilian US application to accommodate such drivetrain) and imposing design, they helped many people in need for some workhorse back in the day.
 They were even the backbone behind United Arab Emirates‘ oil empire.

 Second Generation Dodge Ram

 Power Wagon’s successor, the Ram didn’t really manage to earn its “Big Three” status before the second generation redesign.
 Sure, first generation had Cummins diesel in-line six, but it also had outdated, eighties look.
 Second generation cues can easily be seen in current trucks which speaks plenty about their craft and vision from 20 odd years ago.
-Needless to say, that’s the main reason why Ram is so successful today.
+Needless to say, that’s the main reason why Ram remains one of the best trucks today.

 It wasn’t really built for towing, but it had its own perks nevertheless.
 First it evolved from full-sized to compact, and then back to mid-sized coupe pickup which gave it plenty of versatility over time.
 That all depended on nameplates Ranchero was adapted from.
 In any case, it was successful enough to spawn the GM competitor which actually managed to overshadow it over time.